×

 When we asked people why foreigners move to Switzerland, they responded:

 "Switzerland is renowned for its high quality of life and numerous employment opportunities.
 The country is also known for its stunning landscape, vibrant cities, culture and superb transport system.
 Expats are also drawn to the country thanks to its excellent education system, low crime rate and renowned banking sector.
 Additionally, Switzerland has low taxes and offers expansive access to the European Union (EU).
-The country also prides itself on its strong sense of neutrality and international recognition for its stability and neutrality," wrote one expat living in Switzerland.
+The country also prides itself on its strong sense of neutrality and international recognition for its stability and neutrality," said one expat living in Switzerland.

 How are healthcare services Switzerland?